-The event begins at 8 a.m. with an invocation by Fire Lieutenant Brad Cox followed by comments from Georgetown Fire Chief John Sullivan and Georgetown Police Chief Wayne Nero.
+The event begins at 8 a.m. with comments from Georgetown Fire Chief John Sullivan and Georgetown Police Chief Wayne Nero.
 One firefighter and one police officer will post the colors before the climb begins.
 The Georgetown Fire Department Pipe Band will be at the event and will play prior to the climb.

 The firefighters on the climb will be wearing firefighting gear including boots, helmets, protective pants and jackets, and air packs.
 Police officers will carry extra tactical gear on the climb.
 Participants will pause for a moment of silence at the times that each of the World Trade Center towers collapsed.